A Look at Florida Realtors Committees

 Provides an opportunity for the DVPs to meet and exchange information and ideas.

-Makes recommendations to the board of directors; has full executive power when the board is not in session.
+Makes recommendations to the board of directors and has full executive power when the board is not in session.

 Recommends procedures to properly finance the association, oversees the maintenance of a three-year budget, manages the association’s assets, suggests regulations for the administration of funds, designates the fiduciary depositories for accounts, and performs those duties as defined by the Activity Budget System.